 Significance: The poleward movement of a tropical cyclone (TC) initiates complex interactions with the midlatitude environment frequently leading to sharp declines in hemispheric predictive skill.
 In the Atlantic basin, such interactions frequently result in upstream cyclone development leading to high-impact weather events in the U. S. and Canada, as well as downstream ridge development associated with the TC outflow and the excitation of Rossby waves leading to downstream cyclone development.
 Such events have been shown to be precursors to extreme events in Europe, the Middle East, and may have led to subsequent TC development in the Pacific and Atlantic basins as the waves progress downstream.
-During this time, the TC structure begins changing rapidly: the symmetric distributions of winds, clouds, and precipitation concentrated about a mature TC circulation center develop asymmetries that expand.
-Frontal systems frequently develop, leading to heavy precipitation events, especially along the warm front well ahead of the TC.
+During this time, the TC structure begins changing rapidly: the symmetric distributions of winds, clouds, and precipitation concentrated about a mature TC circulation events, especially along the warm front well ahead of the TC.
 The asymmetric expansion of areas of high wind speeds and heavy precipitation may cause severe impacts over land without the TC center making landfall.
 The poleward movement of a TC also may produce large surface wave fields due to the high wind speeds and increased translation speed of the TC that results in a trapped-fetch phenomenon.

 During this phase of development, hereafter referred to as extratropical transition (ET), the TC encounters increasing vertical wind shear and decreasing sea surface temperatures, factors that usually lead to weakening of the system.
 However, transitioning cyclones sometimes undergo explosive cyclogenesis as extratropical cyclones, though this process is poorly forecast.
 The small scale of the TC and the complex physical processes that occur during the interactions between the TC and the midlatitude environment make it very difficult to forecast the evolution of track, winds, waves, precipitation, and the environment.
 Due to sparse observations and the inability of numerical models to resolve the structure of the TC undergoing ET, diagnoses of the changes involved in the interaction are often inconclusive without direct observations.
-Observations obtained during this experiment will be used to assess to what extent improvements to TC structure analyses and the interaction with the midlatitude flow improve numerical forecasts and to develop techniques for forecasting these interactions.
+Observations obtained during this experiment will be used to assess to what extent improvements to TC structure analyses and the interactions.
 Improved understanding of the changes associated with ET will contribute to the development of conceptual and numerical models that will lead to improved warnings associated with these dangerous systems.